FVV fuel studies on eFuels to the point

 FVV study: eFuels play a crucial role in achieving climate targets

-(e.g. fuels, hydrogen, batteries), and energy converters, i.e. machines that convert chemically or electrically stored energy into motion (e.g. internal combustion engines or electric motors).
-In particular, e-cars were compared with fuel cell vehicles and vehicles with combustion engines and eFuels.
-Importantly, the study authors considered all infrastructure needs and greenhouse gas (GHG) emissions from generation to use to recycling in a detailed life cycle analysis (LCA) in the analysis.
+In particular, e-cars were compared with fuel cell vehicles and vehicles with combustion engines and e-fuels.
+Important: In the analysis, the authors of the study took into account the entire infrastructure requirements and all greenhouse gas (GHG) emissions from production through use to recycling in a detailed life cycle analysis (LCA).

 The surprising result: